thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Change the card title to "Office sensor list", uncheck all buttons except "Search" of the "Show card buttons" section, and click "Add";'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-devices-list-widget-5-pe.png
-        title: 'Position and resize the "Entities table" widget to your liking.
+        title: 'Position and resize the "Office sensor list" widget to your liking.
 After, save the dashboard.'

 adding-office-list-widget-2:
     0: